tiagoporsch/tfs/README.md

 # Tiago's File System

 An extremely simple file system design.
-Doesn't support anything besides directories and files with contiguous data.
+Doesn't support much besides directories and files.
 It's currently only used by my hobby operating system, and to be honest, it's better to keep it this way.
 Because it sucks.

 ## File System Format Overview